-Welcome to the Stoke Gabriel Boating Association, usually known as the SGBA.
-We are an eclectic bunch of people who enjoy being on the beautiful River Dart in almost anything that floats with someone on board.
-We have members with sailing dinghies, rowing boats, cruising yachts, windsurfers, canoes, kayaks and motor boats.
-Unusually for a club of our size, we own around 30 boats which can be used by members competent to do so.
+Welcome to the Stoke Gabriel Boating Association, usually referred to as “the SGBA”.
+The membership is a group of people, young and not so young, who are attracted to anything to do with getting out on the beautiful Dart river or indeed out to sea from Dartmouth.
+We have members with sailing dinghies, rowing boats, cruising yachts, windsurfers, canoes, kayaks and motor vessels of many different sizes.
+The club also has several vessels which, on payment of a modest annual subscription, can be used by members competent to do so.
 We are an accredited RYA training centre for dinghy sailing and powerboat courses.

 The SGBA was established over forty years ago to be the focus of on-the-water activities for the village of Stoke Gabriel in south Devon.
 Over the years the club has grown both in terms of membership and what it can offer to the local community.
 The club aims to: